samedling/MCSAS/README.md

 ### To add a Monte Carlo model: ###

 1. Open density_formula.py.
-   At the very bottom of the file, create another "elif:" block like the ones above it.
+   Towards the top of the file, create another "elif:" block inside the density function.
+   At the end of the file, use one of the templates to create another function d##shape_name.
+Your new function needs to take in 2d numpy array of all the coordinates and output a 1d numpy array of the densities.
    Remember the parameters your function uses.
    Remember the number you assigned.
    Save and close the file.
 2. Open newgui.py and go to the line defining MC_num_and_name.
-   After the last number (currently around line 80), add a line like the ones above it using the number from step 1.
+   After the last number, add a line like the ones above it using the number from step 1.
+   Save and close the file.
-3. Go to the beginning of the Fit_Parameter class definition In the elif block (currently around line 450), add a pair of lines with the number and the parameters from step 1.
+3. Open fit.py and go to the beginning of the Fit_Parameter class definition In the elif block, add a pair of lines with the number and the parameters from step 1.
    Save and close the file.

 Do not add to the middle of the list as this will cause errors when Fortran or OpenCL are enabled.